-- Nuts: I’m using cashews but you can use pine nuts or and nut of your choosing.
+- Nuts: I’m using cashews but you can use pine nuts or any nut of your choosing.

-- Lime of Lemon Wedges: The acid of the citrus perfectly complements the earthy flavor of the greens.
+- Lemon or Lime wedges: The acid of the citrus perfectly complements the earthy flavor of the greens.

 To start making this dish you’ll need to rinse each leaf under cool running water to remove and dirt or insects that might be on it.
 Once done, pat each leaf dry and then separate the leaves from the stems.
 Chop both into smaller (bite-sized) pieces.
 Believe it or not we’re half way done already!